 It seems that to drive case numbers right down quite rapidly all we would have to do is tighten controls slightly from the current level.
 Maybe we could all wear masks in more settings, which really isn’t that big a deal.
 Even this wouldn’t be necessary if we could reduce transmission more by vaccination.
 Instead it seems we’re going to try to relax fully, whilst the NHS is already stretched.

 Here’s the thing.
-It seems the vaccines aren’t reducing hospital admissions enough, especially in older age groups:
+It seems the vaccines aren’t reducing hospital admissions enough (but see footnote), especially in older age groups:

 It looks (by eye from the graph above) like vaccinated over 80s with Covid are about 30% as likely to be hospitalised as unvaccinated infected over 80s (and those in their 70s about 25% as likely etc).
 Unfortunately 30% of a very big number is still a big number.